apache/pulsar/site2/docs/developing-binary-protocol.md

 ## Message metadata

 Message metadata is stored alongside the application-specified payload as a serialized protobuf message.
-Metadata is created by the producer and passed without change to the consumer.
+Metadata is created by the producer and passed without changes to the consumer.

 | Field                    | Necessity | Description                                                                                                                                                                                                                                               |
 |:-------------------------|:----------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|